Shkyrockett/engine/Conventions.md

 ### Interpolated Strings

-Use interpolated strings inplace of `String.Format(...)` or wherever you need a simple string concatenation.
-Interpolated strings tend to be more readable, unless the concatination is for splaying out a line of text accross multiple lines.
+Use interpolated strings in place of `String.Format(...)` or wherever you need a simple string concatenation.
+Interpolated strings tend to be more readable, unless the concatenation is for splaying out a line of text across multiple lines.

 ```c#
 public string ConvertToString()